 Professor Melanie Johnston-Hollitt

 Professor Melanie Johnston-Hollitt is an internationally prominent radio astronomer working in the space between astrophysics, computer science and big data.
-She holds two undergraduate science degrees, one with a double major in physics and one in mathematics and computer science, and a PhD in radio astronomy.
+She holds 2 undergraduate science degrees – one a double major in theoretical and experimental physics and the other in mathematics and computer science – as well as a PhD in radio astronomy.

 Her research interests span the intersection between radio astronomy, signal and image processing, and big data analytics.
 She previously led the galactic and extragalactic science team at the Curtin Institute of Radio Astronomy, which is exploiting the Murchison Widefield Array (MWA) and other telescopes to uncover the mysteries of the Universe.

 Prior to transitioning to data and space science, Professor Johnston-Hollitt had a 20+ year career in radio astronomy that focused on the design, construction, operation, and governance of several major international radio telescopes.
 She was a founding member of the Board of Directors for the Square Kilometre Array Organisation, which was tasked with funding, designing and constructing the world’s largest radio telescope.
 She is the immediate past director of the MWA telescope and spent 9 years with the project, including 6 years on the international executive board – 4 years as board chair – and 3 as director.